rapidsai/docs/releases/triage.md

 #### Next release

 1. Ensure each issue is added to the release board project.
-2. Communicate to the project lead(s) the priority of the issue.
+2. Communicate to the team the priority of the issue.
 3. Update the issue on the release board with the agreed upon priority.
 4. Based on priority of the issue assign a developer or wait for other higher priority issues to be completed first.

 ### Assign developer

-Developers should be assigned to issues as they are responsible for and limit overcommitting developers.
+Developers should be assigned to issues they are responsible for delivering.
+Try to limit overcommitting developers.
 A general rule is to limit active development to **5 or fewer** issues.

 **IMPORTANT:** This is crucial for community involvement as an assigned issue looks like the issue is covered and won't receive any input or help.